 After breakfast, we’ll take a short ride and visit the Jaisalmer Fort which is one of the largest fortifications in the world.
 Built in 1156, it is situated approximately 80m above the city and has been the scene of many battles over the centuries and is now a UNESCO World Heritage Site.
 You’ll have the opportunity to explore and get lost within the maze-like alleyways of the impregnable city walls of the fortress.
 Made of sandstone, it is the largest and only living fort and is densely populated with palatial houses of merchants, bustling bazaars, restaurants, and stunning architecture.
 In today’s daily life, the fort houses over a quarter of the city’s population.
 After lunch, we’ll also take another short ride to visit the 12-15th century built Jain Temples, located just outside of the city.
 A magical day.

 JAISALMER TO THAR DESERT (approx 100kms – 3 hrs)

-After breakfast, a landscape full of sand dunes await us.
-After a short ride through the desert we stay in a luxury tent situated approximately 15km from the Pakistan border.
-Once settled into camp, we’ll hop on what are known worldwide as the “ships of the desert” for a short journey through the desert.
+After breakfast, a landscape full of sand dunes awaits us.
+After a short ride through the desert, we stay in a luxury tent situated approximately 15km from the Pakistan border.
+Once settled into camp, we’ll hop on what is known worldwide as the “ships of the desert” for a short journey through the desert.
 The sun setting over the sand dunes is simply spectacular so make sure you bring your camera.
 After sunset, we’ll journey back to camp for dinner and cultural entertainment.

 THAR DESERT TO JODHPUR (approx 315kms – 7hrs)